The plan, described in Pediatrics, has three key features:

 - Counseling teens by phone about choosing calorie-free drinks.

-- Monthly delivery of refrigerator magnets with slogans like 'Think Before
+- Monthly delivery of refrigerator magnets with slogans like 'Think Before You Drink.'

 Recently, researchers tested the plan on Boston teens.
 The results:

 - Sugary drink intake fell 82% among teens on the plan.

 - The heaviest teens on the plan had lost some weight, judging by BMI (body mass index).

 The researchers included Cara Ebbeling, PhD, of the endocrinology division of Children's Hospital Boston.